Finaps/technology-radar/.requirements/software-requirement-document.md

 ### 3.1 User interface requirements

 For the radar view of the tool:
 The interfaces must allow the users to get the full view of the radar in its current state, as well as allowing them to interact with each radar blip to get more in-detail information about it, and its changes through history.
 The full radar view serves mainly as a general overview of Finaps current technology landscape, allowing the users to observe the current state of the Tech radar as a whole.
 Each blip detail page gives the user much more context about each blip, and even more context is given with the blip history page, as well as including links to supporting pages such as the **request changes** page.
 Both the blip details and blip history page could work as modals or overlayed pages to the main radar page, keeping the radar visible to click and navigate through more radar blips.

+In case the radar is accessed through a mobile device, the main radar view must still show the user all relevant information about the radar in a way that does not clutter the users view (*E.G. instead of showing the whole radar with all the blips, display a smaller radar with a button for each quadrant that takes the user to a list of all the blips on that quadrant*)

 For the back office for the tool:
 The tool should have interfaces that allow the users of the Finaps Panel of Tech to create, update, delete, and read information about the blips, as well as allowing them to accept/reject change requests from Finaps engineers.